 In all cases we will only share the minimum amount of personal data that is required.
-Personal information will be anonymised where possible so that it is not possible to identify individuals.
+Where possible personal information will be anonymised, so that it is not possible to identify individuals.

 Sharing your information

 Sharing your information to provide you with care